Why has there been significant shifts towards complete or partial reductions in intakes of meat in the UK diet?

 She is a monthly columnist for Network Health Digest magazine (read by 8000+ dietitians), and a member of the BDA expert group who produced the report on environmentally sustainable diets, One Blue Dot.

-Who should attend the masterclass?
+Who should attend?